MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

   Workplace Analytics only begins processing data when privacy settings run for the first time after you select **Save**.
   Processing your data can take up to two weeks to complete.
 Once the data is ready, you can then upload the organizational data file.
-Privacy settings take effect after the organizational data file is uploaded and processed.
+Privacy settings take effect after the organizational data file has been uploaded and processed.

    ![Privacy settings](../images/WpA/Use/settings-privacy-settings.png)